-Our 24/7 cancer helpline provides support for people dealing with cancer.
+Our 24/7 cancer helpline provides information and answers for people dealing with cancer.
 We can connect you with trained cancer information specialists who will answer questions about a cancer diagnosis and provide guidance and a compassionate ear.

-Or ask us how you can get involved and support the fight against cancer.
+Our highly trained specialists are available 24/7 via phone and on weekdays can assist through video calls and online chat.
+We connect patients, caregivers, and family members with essential services and resources at every step of their cancer journey.
+Ask us how you can get involved and support the fight against cancer.
 Some of the topics we can assist with include:

 For medical questions, we encourage you to review our information with your doctor.

-Actinic keratosis is usually considered to be a pre-cancer.
-It is often treated because it might turn into squamous cell skin cancer.
+Actinic keratosis (AK) is often treated because it might turn into squamous cell skin cancer.
 But because this risk is low, treatments are generally aimed at avoiding scars or other disfiguring marks as much as possible.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Aasi SZ, Hong AM.
 Treatment and prognosis of low-risk cutaneous squamous cell carcinoma.
 UpToDate.
-2019.
-Accessed at https://www.uptodate.com/contents/treatment-and-prognosis-of-low-risk-cutaneous-squamous-cell-carcinoma on June 4, 2019.
+2023.
+Accessed at https://www.uptodate.com/contents/treatment-and-prognosis-of-low-risk-cutaneous-squamous-cell-carcinoma on September 1, 2023.

 Christensen SR, Wilson LD, Leffell DJ.
 Chapter 90: Cancer of the Skin.
 In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
 11th ed.
 Philadelphia, Pa: Lippincott Williams & Wilkins; 2019.

 National Comprehensive Cancer Network (NCCN).
 Practice Guidelines in Oncology: Squamous Cell Skin Cancer.
-Version 2.2019.
-Accessed at www.nccn.org/professionals/physician_gls/pdf/squamous.pdf on June 4, 2019.
+Version 1.2023.
+Accessed at https://www.nccn.org/professionals/physician_gls/pdf/squamous.pdf on September 1, 2023.